-Commonwealth Government agencies and ACT Government agencies are covered under the Privacy Act 19882 and subject Section 95 to Information Privacy Principles.
+Commonwealth Government agencies and the Australian Capital Territory (ACT) Government agencies are covered under the Privacy Act 19882 and subject Section 95 to Information Privacy Principles.
 Guidelines under Section 95 of the Privacy Act 1988 state "security standards [are] to be applied to the personal information...in a form that is at least as secure as it was in the sources from which the personal information was obtained."
 Additionally, Information Privacy Principle 4 is concerned with the storage and security of personal information.

-Organisations in the private health sector are also covered by the Privacy Act 1988 but are subject to Section 95A and the National Privacy Principles.
+Organisations in the private health sector are also required to comply with the Privacy Act 1988 but are subject to Section 95A and the National Privacy Principles.
 National Privacy Principle 4 is specifically concerned with data security.

-The States and the Northern Territory are subject to varying legislative Acts, regulations, privacy principles and policies.
-For up-to-date information on privacy law in the States and the Northern Territory, refer to the Office of the Australian Information Privacy Commission3.
+The states and the Northern Territory are subject to varying legislative Acts, regulations, privacy principles and policies.
+For up-to-date information on privacy law in the States and the Northern Territory, refer to the Office of the Australian Information Privacy Commission.
+A summary of current legislation and health data custodial arrangements is also available on the Commission's website.